awprice/whatboxWiki/gsutil.md

 The file should successfully transfer to the Storage Bucket.

-This completed the guide on how to set up gsutil on your slot.
+This completes the guide on how to set up gsutil on your slot.

 Full detailed information about gsutil can be found on the [gsutil Tool Page](https://cloud.google.com/storage/docs/gsutil).